JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 ```

 (note that we masked out the low bits, which julia does use as mentioned above - and
 if we looked at the assembly the code does the same).

-Now:
+To recap: We found a suspicious pointer `0x1007f0490b784d0`, noticed it was loaded from
+`0x436487c0`, which we then found was previously set by loading the type pointer from some array
+object.
+We then found that the address of said array object was `0x7f0478f5aa10`, meaning
+that it's type pointer was at `0x7f0478f5aa08` (the value of which would eventually
+be propagated to the crash site).
+We further saw that at
+least in the replay, the value at `0x7f0478f5aa08` correctly pointed to the `Array{Any, 1}` type
+without any suspicious high bit flips.

+Let's further look at all memory accesses to this type tag at `0x7f0478f5aa08` (going backwards
+in time) to see if we find anything suspicious:

 ```
 (rr) awatch *0x7f0478f5aa08